shopinvader/odoo-shopinvader/README.md

 this mean work on only record without specifying the id In that case and only in that case you can use singular to make it explicit.

-For now we have only 2 cases of singleton API customer and cart
+For now we have only 3 cases of singleton API:
+- customer
+- cart
+- guest

 ```python